brianpham310/toy-robot/Readme.md

    The main window will show all commands and how to send them to the Toy Robot.
    Commands can be in lowercase or uppercase.

 2. To run Unit tests.
 First you need to install PHPunit using composer.
 Cd to the root directory and run: composer install.
 It will install php unit package and its dependencies.
-After that to execute unit test run:
+After that to execute unit tests run:
-./vendor/bin/phpunit --bootstrap vendor/autoload.php tests
+./vendor/bin/phpunit --bootstrap vendor/autoload.php tests.
 This will run all tests under tests directory.